Allstate (automobile): Production

-The Allstate was built by Kaiser-Frazer in Willow Run, Michigan, (and after 1953 by Kaiser-Willys in Toledo, Ohio) and was based on Kaiser's compact Henry J. One body style was offered, a fastback two-door sedan in two lines, the Series 4 and the Series 6.
+The Allstate was built by Kaiser-Frazer in Willow Run, Michigan (and after 1953 by Kaiser-Willys in Toledo, Ohio) and was based on Kaiser's compact Henry J. One body style was offered, a fastback two-door sedan in two trim and equipment levels, Series 4 and Series 6.

-For 1952, the Series 4 came in the Model 111 Standard (the best seller at US1,486) and Model 113 DeLuxe ($1,539) trim versions, and was also available in an austere Model 110 Basic version for $1,395.
-The Series 6 Basic was priced at $1,594 and the well-trimmed, swift Model 115 DeLuxe was offered at $1,693.
-(The Standard was never offered in the Series 6.)
+For 1952, the Series 4 came in the Model 111 Standard (the best seller at US1,486), and Model 113 DeLuxe ($1,539) trim versions, and was also available in an austere Model 110 Basic version for $1,395.
+The Series 6 Basic was priced at $1,594 and the better-trimmed, swift Model 115 DeLuxe was offered at $1,693.
+(The Standard was not offered in the Series 6.)
 The cars had a 100 in wheelbase.
 The marketing slogan was "Your one brand new car for '52!
 Allstate!"

-Virtually no appearance changes were made for 1953 but Allstate cars weighed as much as 145 lb more than their 1952 counterparts.
+No appearance changes were made for 1953, but Allstate cars weighed as much as 145 lb more than their 1952 counterparts.

-All the Allstate Basic models were dropped and Allstate prices jumped substantially; the entry-level Series 4 Standard Model 210 sold for $1,528 and the DeLuxe Model 213 for $1,589.
-The Series 6 was now only offered in the upscale DeLuxe Model 215 version at $1,785, and was the most popular Allstate that year.
+Sears dropped marketing the Allstate Basic models.
+Thus, prices increased substantially; the entry-level Series 4 Standard Model 210 sold for $1,528 and the DeLuxe Model 213 for $1,589.
+The Series 6 was now only offered in the upscale DeLuxe Model 215 version at $1,785 and was the most popular Allstate that year.

-The standard Allstate interior material was made from tightly-twisted strands of paper that were woven together and then coated in plastic, which proved to be unusually durable as well as attractive and eliminated the need for seat covers.
-Seat covers were popular in the 1950s, and many were made of this same type of material.
+The standard Allstate interior material was made from tightly twisted strands of paper that were woven together and then coated in plastic, which proved to be unusually durable and attractive.
+This enhancement eliminated the need for seat covers.
+Aftermarket seat covers were popular accessories in the 1950s; many were made of this material to provide durability.

-Unlike early Henry Js, which were built without trunk lids to reduce costs, Allstates offered opening trunk lids.
+Unlike early Henry Js, which were built without trunk lids to reduce costs, the Allstates featured a regular opening trunk lid.